What's the best way to keep on improving your eCommerce business?

 3. Achieve Your eCommerce Goals

 Your eCommerce metrics will be the engine behind that vehicle.
-It tells you which needs improvement to achieve your goals.
+It tells you what needs improvement to achieve your goals.

 And for eCommerce business owners like you, reaching them is a must because you need to keep your eCommerce store running.

-You may have employees, tools, or any business expense to pay.
+You may have employees, tools, or any business expenses to pay.

 So, yep.
 You need to measure your eCommerce metrics to help you succeed.